Ash Dieback Disease

 The fungus (Hymenoscyphus fraxineus) attaches itself to the leaves of ash trees and spreads through the branches where it blocks the water transport systems, causing leaf loss, lesions in the wood and on the bark.
 This leads to the gradual dieback of the tree crown.
 Trees become brittle, with branches breaking off or the whole tree failing.
 If they are not managed appropriately, trees are at risk of collapsing, presenting an immediate danger to the surrounding area.

 There is no known cure or practical way to prevent the disease from spreading.
-It is likely that we are likely to lose at least 50-75% of Scotland's 11 million Ash trees over the next 20 years.
+We are likely to lose at least 50-75% of Scotland's 11 million Ash trees over the next 20 years.

 Ash dieback affects the leaves of ash trees causing them to blacken, wilt and die from around June onwards.
 For very young trees this and the diamond shaped lesions (areas of discoloured bark) on the stem are the key features of early infection.
 It appears that most of the young ash trees in West Lothian are already significantly affected by this disease.